 Fixing the Impracticability of Security Requirements

-AppSec requirements can primarily be categorized into two types: those specific to an individual application or API (e.g., input validation or encryption), and those that apply to the software development, application or product lifecycle.
-While the first type can be refered to as implementation requirements, the second are known as SSDLC requirements; the term “a SSDLC is usually refered to a full set of SSDLC requirements.
+Requirements in AppSec standards can generally be categorized into two types: those specific to an individual application or API (e.g., input validation or encryption), and those that apply to the software development, application, or product lifecycle.
+While the first type can be referred to as implementation requirements, the second is known as SSDLC requirements; the term “an SSDLC” usually refers to a full set of SSDLC requirements.

-The following practices provide guidance on making these requirements more practical:
+The following practices provide guidance on making those requirements more practical:

 Establish an AppSec Team

-As a first step, consider creating dedicated AppSec roles.
+As a first step, consider creating dedicated AppSec roles as Subject Matter Experts (SMEs) for this field.
 For example, forming an AppSec (or ProdSec) team with expertise in both InfoSec and software engineering can act as a bridge between the two.
 This team can translate high-level security policies into practical, actionable requirements (such as an SSDLC or a secure product lifecycle) that development teams can easily implement.

 Focus on Actionable Security Requirements